fadi-william/vlabs-ios-sample/README.md

 #### Moya-ObjectMapper

 [Moya-ObjectMapper](https://github.com/ivanbruel/Moya-ObjectMapper) is used to serialize your Moya's API JSON responses to actual objects.
-So, you won't need to serialize your object from a JSON dictionary by hand.
+So, you won't need to serialize your object from a JSON dictionary.

 ### Form Implementation